wangren09/wangren09.github.io/_pages/about.md

   - /about.html
 ---

-I am a Data Scientist at [Petuum Inc.](http://www.petuum.com/) working on distributed machine learning.
+I am a Data Scientist at [Petuum, Inc.](http://www.petuum.com/) working on distributed machine learning.
 I got my Ph.D. in Electrical Engineering at [Rensselaer Polytechnic Institute (RPI)](http://rpi.edu/), Department of Electrical, Computer & Systems Engineering under  the supervision of [Prof. Meng Wang](https://ecse.rpi.edu/~wang/).
 I obtained my M.S. in Electrical Engineering at [University of Pennsylvania (Penn)](http://www.upenn.edu/), and received my B.S. (with honors) in Electronic and Information Engineering from [Xidian University](http://en.xidian.edu.cn/).

 My research interests lie in the intersection of the fields of signal processing, high-dimensional statistics, and machine learning.